 Assessment for this course is by

 - unseen examinations on three or more of the Major Topics, taken at the start of the Lent Term (for aims 1 and 3 and learning outcomes 1 and 5);

 - unseen examinations on three or more of the Minor Topics, normally taken at the start of the Easter term (for aims 1 and 3 and learning outcomes 1 and 5);

 - a General Physics Paper, taken towards the end of the Easter term (for aim 1 and learning outcome 3);

 - an Interdisciplinary paper or papers, in which candidates may choose to be examined in the Interdisciplinary subjects offered across Part III of the Natural Sciences Tripos (for learning outcome 1).

-- an oral examination of the Project (for aims 2 and 3 and learning outcomes 2, 4 and 5).
+- oral examination of the Research Project (for aims 2 and 3 and learning outcomes 2, 4 and 5).

-It may also include oral assessment of an External Project work taken in lieu of one Minor Option, and coursework assessment of the Entrepreneurship course, also taken in lieu of one Minor Option.
+It may also include oral assessment of an External Project work taken in lieu of one Minor Topic, and coursework assessment of the Entrepreneurship course, also taken in lieu of one Minor Topic.